 The law requires that everyone being admitted to a medical facility have the opportunity to make advance directives concerning future decisions regarding their medical care.
 Please refer to the Appendix for further information.
 Although you are not required to do so, you may make the directives you desire.
-If you have advance directives, please bring copies to the hospital on the day of your preop visit or on the day of your surgery.
+If you have advance directives, please bring copies to the hospital on the day of surgery.